NicolaM3365/ProjectManagerApp/user_stories.md

 [Backend-Done] As a project manager, I want to be able to delete a project, so that I can remove it when it's no longer needed.
 [Backend-Done] As a project manager, I want to add tasks to a project, each with a title, description, and assigned member, so that the team knows what needs to be done.
 [Backend-Done] As a project manager, I want to edit tasks within a project, so that I can update their status, description, or assigned member as needed.

 For Team Members:
 [Done] As a team member, I want to see a list of all projects I am part of, so that I can manage my workload.
 [Done] As a team member, I want to view the tasks for a specific project, so that I know what's expected of me.
 [Done] As a team member, I want to view the status of each task within a project, so I can prioritize my efforts.
 [Done] As a team member, I want to update the status of a task, so that the team can track progress.
-General User Stories:
-As a user, I want to enter my username on a landing page, so that the dashboard can personalize the projects and tasks relevant to me.

 For a Future Version:
 As a project manager, I want to set deadlines for tasks, so that the team can manage their time better.
 As a project manager, I want to be notified when a task status changes, so that I can keep track of progress more effectively.